Empire coffee table from the early 19th century

 Empire coffee table, early 19th century, round, with a drawer on a square base, featuring a central turned support made of ebony wood, fluted column in the middle section connecting to a round top via a veneered walnut band, which opens to reveal the drawer.
 The raised edge at the end limits the tabletop, also veneered in walnut and decorated with a round boxwood inlay and a central floral and leaf marquetry.

 Original antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+It was inspired by the reign of Napoleon, emphasizing Roman and Greek decorative motifs.

 Attributes / Details